manolisar/CheatSheets/README.md

 ## 🎯 Overview

-A professionally curated collection of technical reference sheets designed for developers, scientists, designers, and professionals.
+A thoughtfully curated collection of technical reference sheets designed for developers, scientists, designers, and professionals.
 Each cheat sheet is meticulously crafted with:

 - **Modern design** inspired by macOS Sequoia
 - **Print optimization** for A4 paper with professional layouts